ldn-softdev/jtc/User Guide.md

 ##### auto tokens ranges
 There are 2 ranges for auto-generated tokens for iterables:
-- the first range refers each top element of the iterable,
+\- the first range refers each top element of the iterable,
 \- second range of auto-token refers to each _atomic value_ in the iterable as if it was walked recursively.

-It's easier to understand on the example, consider this simple JSON:
+It's easier to understand auto-token ranges on the example.
+Consider this simple JSON:
 ```bash
 bash $ jsn='{"item": "spoon", "props": ["steel", "dessert"]}'
 bash $ <<<$jsn jtc